sensei-hacker/inavwiki/OSD-Hud-and-ESP32-radars.md

 ## The Hud

 The Hud is a feature that displays various points of interest (POI) on the OSD, live, by showing a marker where the location is on the screen.
+For now it's capable to display :

+- The home point
-For now it's capable to display the home point, and nearby aircrafts as sent by an ESP32 LoRa modem.
-In the future it's planned to have it also display the next waypoints during a mission.
+- Nearby aircrafts as sent by an ESP32 LoRa modem
+- Next waypoints during a mission.

 ## Configuration